F-Loyer/7guis-ocaml-lablgtk3/README.md

 LablGtk3 is an object oriented binding to Gtk3.
 However, some functional traits are involved.
 (Callback)

-A circledrawer alternative is proposed which use only functional (immuable structure) to make undo/redo easier.
+A circledrawer alternative is proposed which use only functional (immuable) structure (list) instead of Hashtbl to make undo/redo easier.
 This saves a few lines.